 Strider Enclaves

-Impressions: The moon writ large, looming and filled with distorted reflections of the otherworld below.
+Impressions: The moonless sky above, a star-studded void that whispers of infinity.
 Plains of glittering ice, weathered and spiderwebbed by ancient cracks.
 The pale glow of witchlights, dividing the enclave from the moonlit gloom.
-Strider homes, their gentle eaves and moon-drinking flowers in stark contrast to the harsh realm beyond the village.
+Strider homes, their gentle eaves and radiant moonflowers in stark contrast to the harsh realm beyond the village.

-The striders were not of this world.
+The striders were not originally of this world.
 Oh, they certainly are nowadays.
-After all, you can find striders living on just about every inhabited island in the Archipelago.
-Originally, though, they came from elsewhere - and many of their kind dwell there still.
+After all, you can find at least a few striders living on just about every inhabited island in the Archipelago.
+Originally, though, they came from elsewhere.
+Many of their kind dwell there still.

 1d6 Anchor